-The Planning Enforcement Team exists to implement and enforce planning law by investigating, identifying and taking proportionate and reasonable steps to resolve breaches of planning control.
+The Planning Enforcement Service exists to implement and enforce planning law by investigating, identifying and taking proportionate and reasonable steps to resolve breaches of planning control.
 A breach of planning control occurs where development (including a material change of use of land and buildings) takes place without the necessary planning permission, or the development constructed does not adhere to condition(s) subject to which planning permission was granted.

 Report an alleged breach of planning control